-- A4.1 Professional Doctorate students within their research component shall be supervised by a supervisory team of normally 2, and no more than 3, which includes a Director of Studies, supervisor (s) and, where appropriate, specialist advisor (s).
+- A4.1 Professional Doctorate students within their research component shall be supervised by asupervisory team of normally 2, and no more than 3, which includes a Director of Studies, supervisor (s) and, where appropriate, specialist advisor (s).
 All supervisors will be demonstrably active researchers with relevant knowledge and skills.
-The School will ensure that there are no conflicts of interest arising in those arrangements and that appropriate supervisory arrangements are maintained throughout the student's programme. - A4.2 The Director of Studies shall be a member of the University's staff with a contract which covers the period of study.
+The School will ensure that there are no conflicts of interest arising in those arrangements and that appropriate supervisory arrangements are maintained throughout the student's programme. - A4.2 The Director of Studies shall be a member of the University's staff.
 The other supervisor(s) may be a member of the University's staff, an Emeritus Professor or a member of staff at another higher education institution including a partner or collaborating institution of the University.
-An advisor or advisors may be proposed to contribute some specialist knowledge or a link with an external organization. - A4.3 The supervisory team shall have experience of supervising at least one student to the successful completion of a research degree at or above the level of the target award.
-Supervisors who have completed an approved supervisor training programme may count this as one successful supervision, but a team will not be deemed qualified where the only successful completion within the team has been obtained through an approved supervisor training programme. - A4.4 Proposals for a change in the approved supervision arrangements must be agreed by the appropriate Research Degree Tutor.
+An advisor or advisors maybe proposed to contribute some specialist knowledge or a link with an external organization. - A4.3 The supervisory team shall have experience of supervising at least one student to the successful completion of a research degree at or above the level of the target award. - A4.4 Proposals for a change in the approved supervision arrangements must be agreed by the appropriate Research Degree Tutor.